What Is Peer-to-Peer Recognition? Definition, Benefits, and Why It Matters

 Like it was from someone who didn’t really see the effort you put in — or the struggles you faced.
 That’s the most common experience with traditional top-down recognition, which misses the mark because it’s distant, generic, or delayed.

-The traditional form of recognition is off and ineffective.
+The traditional employee engagement strategies are ineffective today.
 Our way of recognizing employees is stuck in the past, being outdated and out of sync with how work actually gets done today.
 What we need is something real and immediate, coming from people who see the hard work and impact of work every single day.
 That something is peer-to-peer recognition.

 What is Peer-to-Peer Recognition?